vmehtacode/FYP-Predictive_Anomaly_Detection/CONTRIBUTING.md

 # Contributing to FYP Energy Forecasting

-Thank you for your interest in contributing to the AZR-inspired Energy Forecasting & Anomaly Detection project!
+Thank you for your interest in contributing to the Self-Play Energy Forecasting & Anomaly Detection project!
 This document provides guidelines for contributing to the codebase.

 ## Development Workflow